Mart Duggan: Life as a gunman and lawman

 In late May, 1878, Duggan arrested August Rische, one of the wealthiest mine owners in Colorado at the time, for being drunk and disorderly.
 When Rische resisted, Duggan physically lifted him into the curb and escorted him to county jail.
 Rische was a friend to Mayor Tabor, who came to the jail to protest his arrest.
 However, Duggan did not back down, and Rische remained in jail until Duggan saw fit to release him.
+In some versions of the story, Mayor Tabor came upon Duggan while he was arresting Rische and ordered him to stop because Rische was an Alderman.
+In this version, Duggan handed Rische off to another officer and then placed the mayor under arrest for interfering and the mayor was forced to post bail, which he later forfeited.
 Later that same month, Duggan was called to the Pioneer Saloon, due to a disturbance in progress.

 Miners John Elkins (a Black man) and Charlie Hines were quarrelling over a pot at a poker game.
 A fight ensued, and Elkins stabbed Hines with a knife, then fled.
 Two of Duggan's deputies quickly located Elkins and arrested him without incident.
 However, when word spread that Hines was dying, racial hatred began to spread throughout the town, and a lynch mob was formed.
 Duggan ran to head off the mob, who was headed for the jail.
 Cocking a revolver in each hand, he informed them he would kill the first man who took another step forward.
 The mob, numbering no less than 100 men, dissipated.
 Hines eventually did recover from his wound.
 Elkins was found to have acted in self-defense, and fled town immediately upon his release.

 Duggan was dismissed from duty as Marshal after a February, 1879 drinking binge in which he threatened passersby who looked suspicious, repeatedly waving his handgun at their faces.
 He was quickly reinstated when it became obvious no one could replace him at that time, given the town's rowdy status.
 On March 10, 1879, Bill and Jim Bush, businessmen and also friends to Mayor Tabor, became involved in a dispute on a vacant lot with Mortimer Arbuckle, another businessman who had evidently set up his small shanty shack business on a lot belonging to the Bush brothers.
 In the heat of a physical exchange, Jim Bush pulled a pistol and shot Arbuckle, killing him.
 Arbuckle was unarmed, and was well liked in town.
 Another mob formed, intent on burning the hotel owned by Bill Bush, and hanging Jim Bush.
 Duggan again backed down the mob, and arrested Jim Bush for murder.
 By dawn the next day, it was apparent that trouble was again brewing, so Duggan took Jim Bush, under guard, to Denver, for safe keeping until trial.
 Leadville businessman G. W. Bartlett would later claim years later, "There was not a braver man in camp", speaking of Duggan.